It's getting cold outside (finally) and thoughts go to warm, comforting soup.

 Bret bought some great Italian sausage last week and I've been looking for something to make with it.

-I changed the original Taste of Home recipe slightly by adding a bit of chili sauce because I wanted more of a tomato base to it.
+I changed the original Taste of Home recipe slightly by adding a bit of chili sauce because we like more of a tomato base to it.
 I also like my soup more soupy than chunky, so I added more liquid for that.

-If you don't have Italian sausage, I'm sure ground beef or ground turkey would be great too.
+If you don't have Italian sausage, I'm sure ground beef or ground turkey will be great too.
 Some of the reviewers used great northern beans instead of the butter beans, but I liked the texture the butter beans added.

-- 3/4 lb bulk Italian sausage
+- ¾ lb bulk Italian sausage

-- 1/2 C chopped onion
+- ½ C chopped onion

 - 1 garlic clove minced

-- 1 can (16 oz.) butter beans, rinsed and drained
+- 1 can, (16 oz.) butter beans, rinsed and drained

-- 1 can (15 oz.) black beans, rinsed and drained
+- 1 can, (15 oz.) black beans, rinsed and drained

-- 1 can (14.5 oz.) diced tomatoes, undrained
+- 1 can, (14.5 oz.) diced tomatoes, undrained

-- 2 tbsp chili sauce
+- 2 tablespoon chili sauce

-- 1 1/2 cans (or about 20 oz.) reduced-sodium beef broth
+- 1 ½ cans, (or about 20 oz.) reduced-sodium beef broth

-In a dutch oven or large pan, crumble and cook the sausage along with the onion and garlic over medium heat until no longer pink, 5-7 minutes.
+- In a Dutch oven or large pan, crumble and cook the sausage along with the onion and garlic over medium heat until no longer pink, 5-7 minutes.
 Drain excess grease.

-Stir in beans, tomatoes, chili sauce, basil, and beef broth, and bring to a boil.
-Reduce heat and simmer, covered, about 15 minutes.
+- Stir in beans, tomatoes, chili sauce, basil, and beef broth, and bring to a boil.